annelo-msft/gists/patch-models/samples.md

 Each section begins with a C# code sample, followed by an illustration of how the service-side resource would change as a result of the C# code.
 These are followed by an expandable diagram of HTTP traffic for completeness.

-Most examples are complete, but some are discussions of tricky cases we want to handle in special ways.
+Most examples are complete, but some are discussions of tricky cases we want to handle in special ways and are open for discussion.
 Each section begins with a short description of which purpose they serve.

 These examples are part of the larger discussion of .NET Patch models, documented in the following places: